coello-emily/NMDID_MetaData_Parser/ImportantExtra.md

   - https://peps.python.org/pep-0257/
   - https://www.datacamp.com/tutorial/docstrings-python

-_More important info anf functions will be added with time_
+_More important info and functions will be added with time_